Li-Victor/Twitter/README.md

 - [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 (1pt)
 - [x] Links in tweets are clickable.
 (2pts)
 - [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
 (2pts)
+- [ ] Profile view should include that user's timeline
+- [ ] User can tap the profile image in any tweet to see another user's profile, containing the user header with a picture and tagline, as well as a section with the user's basic stats (# tweets, # following, # followers)
+- [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
+- [ ] User can reply to any tweet, and replies should be prefixed with the username and the reply_id should be set when posting the tweet
+- [ ] User sees embedded images in tweet if available
+- [ ] User can switch between timeline, mentions, or profile view through a tab bar
+- [ ] Pulling down the profile page should blur and resize the header image.

 The following **additional** features are implemented: